ji-zai/personal-site/content/essays/seek-truth.md

 This means that a want comes with some notion of a "fulfillment value": the minimum value of the top valued truth in our model that, if were to act on, would fulfill this want.

-When our best truth fulfills our want, we simply act on it and get what we want.
-There is no need for seeking truth in this scenario.
+When our best truth fulfills our want, and you know exactly how to act on it, there is no need for seeking truth in this scenario.

 You feel hunger, you want to eat something, and your best truth is that your fridge contains sufficient leftovers from brunch, then you simply act on this truth and go eat it.

-It's when your best truth does cannot fulfill your want, seeking truth begins in order to improve your model so that your best truth can get you what you want.
+When your best truth does not fulfill our want, we seek truth in order to improve your model so that your best truth can get you what you want.

 ---
-### The mind seeks truth by observing, understanding, and predicting.
+### The mind seeks truth by observing, understanding, valuing, and predicting.

 To observe is to perceive something happening.
 You can perceive this through any of your senses: see, hear, taste, feel, smell, or thinking (i.e. observing a thought).

-Think of this step as adding a row to your model: when you observe, say, a tree floating down a river for the first time, a row with the truth "tree floats on river" is added to your model.
+Think of this as the trigger for adding a new row to the model.

 As soon as the mind observes something, it tries to understand it.

-To understand is to assign a value to a truth in your model.
-But, as we discussed, the value depends on a want, so your mind values the truth according to what you want in that moment.

-If, in that moment, you want to eat something, then this truth you observed is valued quite low.

-Understanding also happens whenever your want changes.

-In this situation, if your want changes from wanting to eat something to wanting to find a way across the river, then your mind re-values the previous observation of the tree floating quite highly, because it believes it will help fulfill your want.
+In the way we've designed our model, to understand is to write a statement that describes the observation.

+When an understanding happens, the mind applies its value function to this new truth, for the current want.

 To predict is to guess other truths based on the ones already in your model.
-The mind tries to predict the truths that will help you get what you want in that moment.
+The mind tries to predict the truths that will help you get what you currently want.

 A prediction is nothing but another row in your model, often with less confidence than the truths that you've derived directly from an observation.
 This makes sense as a guess wouldn't be a guess if you already had high confidence in it.